-21.4.1 Minor / Micro Specialization In Open Electives
+21.5.
+Minor Specialization

-Minor and Micro Specialization Modules can be offered individually or jointly by Departments/Centers/Schools including those who do not run undergraduate programmes.
-Students can opt for specializations from other / interdisciplinary programmes and earn micro and minor specialization in addition to their major programme of study.
+Minor Specialization Modules can be offered individually or jointly by Departments/Centres/Schools including those who do not run undergraduate programmes.
+Students can opt for specializations from other / interdisciplinary programmes and earn minor specialization in addition to their major programme of study.

-- A minor specialization is a set of four or five courses for a total of 15 credits, offered by a Department/ School and registered for, by students of other departments in the open elective slots.
-Among these courses (or 15 credits), three courses (or 9 credits) would satisfy the minimum credit requirement of the open elective component.
-The additional six credits to be earned by the students are above the minimum requirements of the programme.
-The student shall earn the extra six credits by registering for one course by guided self-study mode or DCC approved MOOC mode.
-The other three credits shall be earned through an internally assessed project work or project-embedded course that he/she shall complete during seventh or eighth semesters. - A Micro-Specialization is a smaller and more compact but niche area which requires a student to do a foundation course and two / three related courses and / or a project for a total of 9 credits.
-This would satisfy the credit requirement of the open elective component.
+• A minor specialization is a set of four or five courses for a total of 15 credits, offered by a Department/ School and registered for, by students of other departments.
+Two courses (6 credits) will be offered by the departments.
+The student must take additional 2 courses (up to six credits) by registering in a guided self-study mode or DCC approved MOOC mode.
+The other three credits shall be earned through an internally assessed project work or project-embedded course that he/she shall complete during seventh or eighth semester.

-The minor/micro specialization modules along with the sequence (if any) and semester offerings will be listed by the departments / centres / schools and could be taken by the students starting from their second year programme onwards.

-Upon completion of all courses in a specialization module, it will be indicated as a minor/micro specialization in the consolidated mark statement of the institution.
+The minor specialization modules along with the sequence (if any) and semester offerings will be listed by the departments / centres / schools and could be taken by the students starting from their second year programme onwards.
+Upon completion of all courses in a specialization module, it will be indicated as a minor specialization in the consolidated mark statement of the institution.
+CGPA/SGPA of these courses will be calculated and listed separately in the grade sheet.
+The credits earned for the minor specialization courses will be over and above the minimum specified for graduation for the registered programme of the student.